 What is the National Medical Support Notice (NMSN)?

-The NMSN is a notice sent to employers from the child support enforcement agency.
+The NMSN is a notice sent to employers from the child support agency.
 The NMSN is ordering you as an employer to enroll your employee’s child(ren) in your employer-provided health insurance coverage pursuant to a Qualified Medical Support Order (QMSO).